 (let’s leave it behind)

 My dear women!
 My dear Moms (Indian, expat… or just Moms)!
 We have many things in common.
 We are all women, we all have children, we want only good for them, we all love them for life.
 In general, we should understand each other, because we are all about the same – the happiness of our families.
 Unfortunately, as I see, even more than bonding – many things divide us.
 Just one careless comment, one careless note – and bum!
 We start fighting sarcastic games.
-We play “my kids is better, smarter and more beautiful than yours” games.
+We play “my kids are better, smarter and more beautiful than yours” games.
 Why is it so?

 And I wonder why (and from where?) this whole criticism comes into picture.
-Everyone (us, parents) is going through same or pretty similar moments.
+Everyone (us, parents) is going through the same or pretty similar moments.
 Well, raising children is comprehensive and complicated.
 Demanding and stressful.
 Why do we parents have to make each other feel tensed?
 What makes us consider ourselves as better ones?
 Why is it so easy to judge?
 Till now I can’t get this logic.

 I want to share one really good parenthood secret 😊 the parent is able to go through a lot, and we do it much better in friendly circumstances.
-Such pleasant environment is easy to setup.
+Such a pleasant environment is easy to setup.
 It is just enough to show understanding, comfort, and when asking for help or advice – support.
-Do you see a mother shopping at the store with a child throwing tantrum?
+Do you see a mother shopping at the store with a child throwing a tantrum?
 Do not show your faces.
 Come and ask if she needs help.
 Do not give parenting advice, all you have to do is say it goes away, and your children have already gotten out of it.
-Do you see children watching cartoon in the restaurant while parents are in deep conversation?
+Do you see children watching cartoons in the restaurant while parents are in deep conversation?
 Do not say anything, let them enjoy the moment of silence and carefree moment, maybe they do not often eat a hot meal together.
 Be patient to expat moms, if you know one.
 They may be double lost as it seems.
-Fear for new location, different culture, loneliness, fear for child’s connection to their own culture.
-Nobody will understand mother like another mother.
-Also critics do not taste as bitter as the one served by mothers to other mothers.
+Fear for a new location, different culture, loneliness, fear for a child’s connection to their own culture.
+Nobody will understand a mother like another mother.
+Also, critics do not taste as bitter as the one served by mothers to other mothers.
 Why is it so easy for us to be bitter to women with whom we have so much in common?
 Let’s leave it all behind.

 I would love to hear your comments on this!
 How about you?
-How do you think we can help building mutual trust instead of being enemies?
+How do you think we can help to build mutual trust instead of being enemies?
 Do you have any more suggestions or a question that I haven’t answered?
 Thank you very much for reading this article.
 I am curious if you have/had any experience of yours?
 Any comments? – please share your experience.
 And if you liked the article – share it, click “Like it” and subscribe to my newsletter.

 photo sources: picjumo